sing-group/dreimt-frontend/README.md

 Run `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

 ### Building with Docker
-Run `docker build -t evoppi-frontend:latest .` to build de image using the configuration in `Dockerfile`.
+Run `docker build -t dreimt-frontend:latest .` to build de image using the configuration in `Dockerfile`.

 ### Running with Docker
 Run `docker run -d --name evoppi-frontend -p 8080:80 evoppi-frontend:latest` to start the container running the frontend using [Nginx](https://github.com/nginx/nginx).